By: Marilyn L. Davis

 My 19-year old granddaughter – willing to ride in my truck, captain of her college soccer team, volunteer at a nursing home; updater for the children’s bulletin board at the hospital, and friend to an eclectic mix of kids, makes an effort to live a non-judgmental life.

 She takes wisdom from me, the internet, her parents, her classmates, and her professors.
-She does not predetermine that the outsides represent the whole, so she is open to learning and being educated from a lot of sources.
+Nor does she predetermine that the outsides represent the whole, so she is open to learning and being educated from a lot of sources.

 Her willingness to ask questions for understanding is impressive.
 When she was 15, she participated in a weekend-long seminar for EMS personnel.
 When I asked her if she felt uncomfortable being the only teenager with a group of adults, she stated that she was going to enjoy getting the 411 from experienced people.
 She is now the voice and the actions to emulate.